fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 credibility to their message.

 In short, peoples impression of you matter when you want them to listen.
-Tech skills won't do much if people won't let you use them.
+Tech skills don't do much if people won't let you use them.

 ## Why Don’t You Want To Work At A Fang Company?